BurdaForward/composable-rules/README.md

 data fetched from an API.

-**What's the initialValue?** In the end your rules are there to evaluate logic and produce a value in the end.
+**What's the initialValue?** In the end your rules are there to evaluate logic and produce a value.
 The `initialValue` is what gets returned if no rule is run because the `matcher` returns false.
 A default value if you will, similar to the last argument of [`Array.prototype.reduce()`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).